hachyderm/community/community.hachyderm.io/content/en/docs/moderation/actions-and-appeals/_index.md

 was suspended, the situation of the suspension will determine if an appeal is possible. ([Skip to The Appeals Process](#the-appeals-process))

-We want to call out that there are times that we suspend an account even if the rule broken is not severe but there is an impact to the server or community that warrants it.
+We want to call out that there are times that we temporarily suspend an account even if the rule broken is not severe.
+This would only happen when there is an impact to the server or community that would warrant and benefit from an immediate, visble, action and forced cool-down period.

 ### Limit and Delete Post